geo-python/site/source/lessons/L5/pandas-basics.rst

    - The data file contains observed daily mean, minimum, and maximum temperatures from June 2016 recorded from the Kumpula weather observation station in Helsinki.
      It is derived from a data file of daily temperature measurments downloaded from the `US National Oceanographic and Atmospheric Administration's National Centers for Environmental Information climate database <https://www.ncdc.noaa.gov/cdo-web/>`__.

-   - Thus, we expect something like 30 lines of data in the data file.
+   - We expect something like 30 lines of data in the data file.

 2. If you have not already started **Spyder** you should do so now.
    You can find :doc:`directions on how to open Spyder at the start of Lesson 1<../L1/A-taste-of-Python>`.